 Accommodation: Sani Lodge

-Afterward, we’ll descend and spend the rest of the day exploring the forest understory, focusing on the search for antbirds and manakins.
+Later, we will go down and spend the rest of the day exploring the forest floor, searching mainly for antbirds and manakins.

-Lunch will be served at the lodge, offering a well-earned break.
-Keep your binoculars ready as we look for species like Silver-beaked Tanager, Long-billed Woodcreeper, Masked Crimson Tanager, the iconic Hoatzin, Yellow-rumped Cacique, White-throated Toucan, and Many-banded Aracari.
+Enjoy a well-deserved break with lunch at the lodge.
+Keep your binoculars at the ready—we'll be on the lookout for species such as the Silver-beaked Tanager, Long-billed Woodcreeper, Masked Crimson Tanager, the famous Hoatzin, Yellow-rumped Cacique, White-throated Toucan, and Many-banded Aracari.

 Overnight stay